DTs-dev/confluence-cql-properties/README.md

 ## Adding Properties to a Plugin

-To add a new property to the plugin, you need to add the following lines to the file `src/main/resources/atlassian-plugin.xml`:
+To add a new property to the plugin, you need to add the following lines to the `src/main/resources/atlassian-plugin.xml` file, inside the `<atlassian-plugin>` element:
 ```
 <content-property-index-schema key="yourProperty-key">
     <key property-key="yourProperty">